linuxdeepin/deepin-draw/assets/deepin-draw/draw/en_US/draw.md

 ## Edit Functions

-You can copy, crop, and rotate graphics with the editing functions, and also adjust layers and texts.
+You can copy, crop, and rotate graphics with the editing functions, and also adjust layer and texts.

 ### Select